 - Melting snow on the roof, when neighbouring homes have snow on the roofs.
 This could be an indication that hot, humid air is escaping into the attic.

-Selling your rental home
+Selling your rental home that was used as a grow-op

 If your rental property has been turned into a grow op, there will be major expenses involved in rehabilitating the home.
 Then, if you try to sell it, you could run into problems again.
 Banks are becoming much pickier when it comes to financing homes that were previously marijuana grow ops.